Catholic Blesseds, Saints, Solemnities & Holy Days

 Saint Elizabeth of Portugal

-Patronage Brides, Widows, Charitable Societies, Charitable Workers, Charities, Difficult Marriages
+Patronage: Brides, Widows, Charitable Societies, Charitable Workers, Charities, Difficult Marriages

 St. Elizabeth was married at the age of twelve to King Diniz of Portugal, and became the Queen of Portugal before she was a teenager.
 The King was known for his hard work, his poetic nature, and especially for his lack of morals.
 Elizabeth suffered through many years of abuse and adultery, praying all the while for his conversion.
 She spent a lot of time working with the poor and sick of Portugal.